ccrlawrence/actual-gpt/README.md

 ## License

 This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this software.
+You're free to use, modify, and distribute this software.

 ---

-## Acknowledgments

-Thank you for choosing Actual-GPT!
-We’re excited to help streamline your budgeting process.
-If you have questions or need assistance, feel free to reach out.

 Happy budgeting!